 - Refresher programs are available twice a week at Kelowna First Aid.

-What will I Learn in a Infant CPR Course?
+What will I Learn in an Infant CPR Course in Kelowna First Aid?

-Participants that enrol in a course that includes infant CPR training will learn about the following topics
+Participants that enroll in a course that includes infant CPR training will learn about the following topics

 - Full and partial obstruction

 - Difference between adult, child, and infant CPR